andrew in the bible verses

 St. Andrew was one of the twelve apostles of Jesus Christ and an important figure in the early Christian Church.
 He is believed to have been a fisherman from Bethsaida, on the north coast of the Sea of Galilee.
 He is also known as the “First Called” because he was called to follow Jesus before any other apostle.
 He has long been venerated as a saint by Christians, and his feast day is celebrated on November 30th each year.

-See also bible pregnancy verses
+See also bible verses about addiction

 In Scripture, St. Andrew is known for introducing his brother Peter to Jesus (John 1:35-42) and for being a witness to many of Jesus’ miracles, such as the feeding of the five thousand (Mark 6:37-44).
 After Jesus’ death, St. Andrew became one of the earliest evangelists for Christianity, traveling throughout Greece and Asia Minor preaching about Jesus and helping to spread Christianity in its earliest days.
 He was martyred by crucifixion in Patras, Greece around 60 A.D., making him one of the earliest Christian martyrs.